AUTOMATIC1111/stable-diffusion-webui/Features.md

 Once all of the above are dialed in, you should be able to hit "Generate" and get back a result that is a *very* close approximation to the original.

-After validating that the script is re-generating the source photo with a good degree of accuracy, you can try to change details of the prompt.
+After validating that the script is re-generating the source photo with a good degree of accuracy, you can try to change the details of the prompt.
 Larger variations of the original will likely result in an image with an entirely different composition than the source.

 Example outputs using the above settings and prompts below (Red hair/pony not pictured)